Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Fawkner has 77 active public transport stops offering a mix of train and bus services.
-These are served by three routes which facilitate 1,525 weekly passenger trips in total.
+Fawkner has 77 active public transport stops, operating a mix of train and bus services.
+These are served by three routes, offering 1,525 weekly passenger trips in total.
 The average distance to the nearest stop for residents is 167 meters.

-Daily service frequency averages 217 trips across all routes, translating to roughly 19 weekly trips per individual stop.
+Daily service frequency across all routes averages 217 trips, equating to about 19 weekly trips per individual stop.

 Frequently Asked Questions - Transport